SltnBM/GPA-calculator/README.md

 ```

 ## 📄 Using CSV Template
+Instead of manual input, you can use a CSV file like the example above to calculate your GPA automatically.

 1️⃣ **Edit the Template**

 A ready-to-use `template_courses.csv` file is provided in the repository.
 You can edit it to match your own courses, credits, and grades.